"Hey Model!" - Natural User Interactions and Agency in Accessible Interactive 3D Models: Study 1: Initial Exploration

 Voice commands were used by all participants.
 After initial tactile exploration was conducted, these were typically used to fill in gaps or clarify their understanding of specific features of the model.
 Dialogue was usually directed at the model in the form of a specific question.

 Two participants, however, began to interact with the model in a more complex way in which multiple modalities were combined seamlessly, such as combining touch with conversationally-provided detail.
 This appeared to be task-related, as both participants completed the route-finding task on the park map.
-P1 expressed this: \emph{``Okay so I am going to start at the southernmost edge [participant taps the south entry to the gardens], and being a magical model um... can you give me directions to the southernmost bench?''
+P1 expressed this: \emph{``Okay so I am going to start at the southern most edge [participant taps the south entry to the gardens], and being a magical model um... can you give me directions to the southern most bench?''
 [P1]}.